jamesmoriarty/jamesmoriarty.github.io/content/post/docker-and-dlna.md

 I've recently discovered the Docker network [macvlan](https://dockerlabs.collabnix.com/intermediate/macvlan.html) driver.

-> It’s a very lightweight driver, because rather than using any Linux bridging or port mapping, it connects container interfaces directly to host interfaces.
-Containers are addressed with routable IP addresses that are on the subnet of the external network.

-This is a more constrained alternative to the Docker network `host` driver.

-> As a result of routable IP addresses, containers communicate directly with resources that exist outside a Swarm cluster without the use of NAT and port mapping.
-This can aid in network visibility and troubleshooting.
+A [macvlan](https://dockerlabs.collabnix.com/intermediate/macvlan.html) driver creates virtual network interfaces, each with its own unique MAC address, that can be configured to communicate with other devices on a network.
+These virtual interfaces behave like separate physical network interfaces and can be assigned their own IP addresses and network settings.

+[Macvlan](https://dockerlabs.collabnix.com/intermediate/macvlan.html) drivers are commonly used in container environments where multiple containers need to be connected to the same physical network interface, but need to appear as separate devices on the network.
+They can also be used to create virtual network interfaces for virtual machines or to isolate network traffic between different applications running on the same host.

+Overall, the [macvlan](https://dockerlabs.collabnix.com/intermediate/macvlan.html) driver provides a flexible and efficient way to manage network interfaces in complex network environments.
 This characteristic is useful for Digital Living Network Alliance (DLNA) / Simple Service Discovery Protocol (SSDP).
 These workloads utilize service advertisement and discover via UDP multicast and UHTTP.

 ## Example